CoffeaTeam/coffea-casa-tutorials/README.md

 7. Plot the sum of pT of jets with pT > 30 GeV that are not within 0.4 in ΔR of any lepton with pT > 10 GeV.
 8. For events with at least three leptons and a same-flavor opposite-sign lepton pair, find the same-flavor opposite-sign lepton pair with the mass closest to 91.2 GeV and plot the transverse mass of the missing energy and the leading other lepton.

-## Analysis
+## Analyses
-The notebook for my analysis, which is being actively developed in coffea-casa.
-This folder contains an analysis-casa.ipynb file for Dask deployment, an analysis-local.ipynb file for local testing, and an analysis_tutorial.ipynb file which thoroughly explains how the analysis was built, intended as a tutorial for coffea.
+The analyses folder contains two subfolders: thq and topcoffea, corresponding to two analyses which have been completed in coffea and adapted for coffea-casa.

+The thq folder contains an analysis-casa.ipynb file for Dask deployment, an analysis-local.ipynb file for local testing, and an analysis_tutorial.ipynb file which thoroughly explains how the analysis was built, intended as a tutorial for coffea.
 The physical details of this analysis are largely irrelevant, but for those curious: it is an attempt to recreate the results of "*[Search for associated production of a Higgs boson and a single top quark in proton-proton collisions at √s=13TeV](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.99.092005)*" within coffea.
 Explanations of cuts, selections, and other operations can be found there, or briefly explained in the tutorial notebook above.

-The topcoffea folder contains a notebook adaptation of top quark analyses using the Coffea framework for coffea-casa.
+The topcoffea folder contains a work-in-progress notebook adaptation of top quark analyses using the Coffea framework for coffea-casa.
 The notebook works with the full repository, which can be found at: https://github.com/TopEFT/topcoffea.

 ### Tutorial
 The tutorial notebook is a walkthrough of how to do analyses in coffea.
 It is updated to the newest 'standards' of coffea (as of 9/10/2020), and will take you (sequentially) through how to access data in NanoEvents, how to make selections on that data, how to handle some edge cases that don't play nicely in a columnar framework, and how to make plots of your data.
 I attempted to make this as self-explanatory as possible; thus, there are excessive explanations throughout.